 Following the completion of construction, there will be a bump-in period where Glen Eira Leisure will start to prepare the centre for opening, setting up new systems and training new staff.

-It is anticipated the new centre will open following that transition period, at the end of 2024.
+It is anticipated the new centre will open following that transition period, during summer 24/25.

 How will the construction be phased?